narenranjit/the-over-engineered-resume/public/resume.md

 Owned engineering for ‘Textbook Solutions,’ a multi-million, multi-year 0-1 initiative with uncertainty around content licensing and PMF.
 De-risked through phased rollouts and stakeholder alignment, delivering on-time and achieving key product goals.

-- Championed & led **Skunkworks project** to launch mobile and desktop apps.
+- Championed and led **skunkworks project** to launch mobile and desktop apps.
 These contributed to **20% of traffic** and were recognized as a ‘Recommended App’ on the Windows Store.
 - Achieved **80% promotion rate** among 12 direct reports through mentorship and coaching.

 ### Frontpage.to